cph-cachet/carp.sensing-flutter/utilities/carp_study_generator/README.md

  * the CARP Server
  * the study ID
- * the study description
- * a protocol
+ * the protocol
  * the informed consent
- * localization
+ * language localizations

 ```yaml
 server: